behzad17/podcast-experts-backend/README.md

 # Podcast Experts Backend

 A Django-based backend system for the Podcast Experts platform.
-This application manages podcast experts, user interactions, ratings, comments, and collaborations.
+This application manages podcast experts, user interactions, ratings, and comments.

 ## Features